 State tax authorities also generally have the power to file tax liens against the property of taxpayers with tax debts.
 Each state has its own rules for when a lien may attach and how to remove the lien.
 It is not uncommon for a state to require either full payment or subordination when property is sold only if the sale proceeds will be used to pay the state tax debt.
 State tax rules may be more restrictive than the IRS rules and require careful planning to execute a transaction that is not subject to both federal or state tax liens.

 If you have received a notice of deficiency or assessment, you should take action and contact Steiger Tax Law to discuss your available options to address your tax debts and avoid the filing of a Notice of Federal Tax Lien.
+Have a competent tax lien attorney review your case to understand your options with removing your IRS tax lien.
 Michigan tax attorney Andrew Steiger can negotiate with the IRS to avoid the filing of a notice of federal tax lien or remove a tax lien as part of a comprehensive plan to resolve your tax debts.
-He can advise you regarding the potential for the IRS filing a Notice of Federal Tax Lien and how to release or discharge an existing lien.
+If you have a received a notice of assessment, he can advise you regarding the potential or probability of the IRS filing a Notice of Federal Tax Lien against your property and how to release or discharge an existing federal tax lien.
 Failing to act may result in loss of appeal or due process hearing rights.
 Generally, it is more difficult to remove a notice of federal tax lien after it is filed than it is to prevent it from being filed in the first place.

 Contact Michigan Tax Attorney Andrew Steiger for a free consultation to start your tax relief planning.
 Free consultation does not establish attorney-client relationship.
 Information is confidential and protected by attorney-client privilege.